Skip to main content

 Citation consistency.
 Same name, same address, same phone number, same categories, everywhere.
 Not "mostly" the same.
 Exactly the same.

 Earned media presence.
-Here's what surprises most people: 70.3% of AI citations come from multi-industry sources like Wikipedia, Reddit, YouTube, and Forbes.
-Not from the business's own website.
-The 1% get talked about by others.
+AI cross-references independent sources like Wikipedia, Reddit, YouTube, and Forbes when deciding what to recommend.
+The 1% get talked about by others, not just by themselves.

 Multimodal content.
 Businesses that combine text, video, and schema markup send richer signals than text-only competitors.
-YouTube citations account for 16% of all LLM answer sources, per Adweek's analysis of 6.1 million AI citations.
+YouTube citations account for 16% of all LLM answer sources, per Adweek.
 Video content is a massively underutilized signal.

 Pro Tip